zenaton/zenaton-ruby/README.md

     $ curl https://install.zenaton.com | sh

-that you configure with
+that you can start and configure with

-    $ zenaton listen --env=.env --boot=boot.rb
+    $ zenaton start && zenaton listen --env=.env --boot=boot.rb

 where `.env` is the env file containing your credentials, and `boot.rb` is a file that will be included before each task execution - this file should load all workflow classes.